downey-city-library/ios-polaris/README.md

-# ios-polaris
+# Polaris Framework for iOS
-iOS framework for interfacing with the Polaris API
+Polaris Framework for interfacing with the Polaris API